 - Star Trek: Deep Space Nine: The Changeling homeworld is an M-class rogue planet inside the Omarion nebula.
 How the planet supports life is never explained.

 - Star Trek: Enterprise: "Rogue Planet" features such a world, called Dakala.
 It's a Minshara-class planet with a breathable atmosphere and a temperate climate, provided by hot gasses venting from its interior.
-It somehow has plant life despite not having anything to fuel photosynthesis.
+It somehow has plant life despite not having anything to power photosynthesis.

 - Dungeons & Dragons:

 - Stars infested by the power of the Far Realms dance and waver across the sky at will, driven by a malign intelligence.
 They're also prone to reach out to mortal minds, offering them pacts to become Warlocks.
+Allabar, the "Opener of the Way," is an intelligent, malevolent planet covered in eyes and tentacles that moves through the cosmos towards those hostile stars, helping their star spawn descend to the world of mortals.

 - Transformers: Cybertron wanders through space without an orbit, which is why the characters tend to rely on a teleportation device to make it back and forth.
 Similarly, Unicron's vehicle mode, itself a planet, flies through space of its own volition.